Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 Trump declaring war on Twitter is as much about his anger with the social media platform as it's about something else entirely.

-It's a risky move that might erode his power on the platform, which has been his preferred method of communication since he announced his candidacy back in 2015.
+It's a risky move that might erode his power on the platform, which has been his preferred method of communication since he announced his candidacy in 2015.

 MEANS OF DISTRACTION